DominicFrei/crypto-news-website/README.md

 Click on `Databases` on the left to get back to the cluster overview.

 This time, hit the `Connect` button and then `Connect Your Application`.
-If you haven't done so before, choose a username and password the database user accessing this cluster during the tutorial.
+If you haven't done so before, choose a username and password for the database user accessing this cluster during the tutorial.
 Also, add `0.0.0.0/0` as the IP address so that the Azure deployment can access the cluster later on.